The Fisherman's Shanty at Flag Ponds Nature Park

 To harvest their fish more efficiently, the men entered into agreements with local landowners to store supplies closer to their fishing grounds.
 The commercial fisheries also needed support from drivers, cooks, and other local tradesmen.

-o preparing their catch for market, much time and effort was spent repairing and tarring the nets.
+In addition to preparing their catch for market, much time and effort was spent repairing and tarring the nets.
 The old tarring station, where a fire, buried in a metal box beneath the tarring platform, warmed the tar to just the right temperature so as to waterproof the nets without burning them.

 As the commercial fisheries collapsed, many of the fishermen retired or moved on and the compound at Flag Ponds fell into disrepair.